Phillip Dorsett, Wide Receiver

 Thurston Armbrister, Linebacker

 The Miami linebacking corps was the team's biggest question mark headed into the regular season, but Thurston Armbrister stepped up in a big way early on.

 At Louisville, he played the best game of his college career, registering five tackles, one sack, a forced fumble and a fumble recovery.
 Armbrister providing an impact at strong- and weak-side linebacker—as well as rush end—is crucial for the 'Canes defense.

-Was the junior's strong performance versus the Cardinals a one-time thing?
+Was the senior's strong performance versus the Cardinals a one-time thing?
 Armbrister needs to show his improvement wasn't a fluke.